Specialties - Bone & Joint Pain Specialists

 Doctor And Patient Doctor Examining Of The Leg From The Knee And Ankle And Training Broken Leg Patient In Hospital Physical Therapy Concept

 The foot and ankle are two of the most versatile and complex areas of your body.
 One foot alone contains 26 bones supported by a network of muscles, tendons, and ligaments.
-When everything is working well, you hardly give them a thought.
-But when a problem arises, it’s often impossible to ignore.
+While they often go unnoticed when functioning properly, issues such as bone and joint pain or musculoskeletal conditions can make even simple activities involving the foot and ankle difficult to endure.

 Common Conditions